maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_34](./images/build/frame/attach_tensioners_and_belts_34.jpg)

 A scissor was used to cut the belt at an appropriate length.
-The loose end was then inserted into the belt tensioner using a flat screw driver and the belt was stretched by tightning the M8 locknut.
+The loose end was then inserted into the belt tensioner using a flat screw driver and the belt was stretched by tightning the M8 nut.

 ![attach_tensioners_and_belts_35](./images/build/frame/attach_tensioners_and_belts_35.jpg)